HSTA-R, the largest retired teachers organization in Hawaii, was established by HSTA in 1995.

 HSTA-R sends delegates to the NEA Representative Assembly and the NEA-Retired Annual Meeting.

-HSTA-R sends members to the NEA-R West Regional Conference.
+HSTA-R sends members to the NEA-R Organizing Conference.